Last Updated: March 26, 2026

 Trichopodus leerii, more commonly known as Pearl Gouramis, originates from parts of Southeast Asia like Thailand, Malaysia and the islands of Borneo.
 These fish make their home in slow moving waters which plants densely populate.
 Think lowland swamps and peat swamps, the same environment inhabited by similar fish species such as Lace Gourami.

-Due to this preference for shaded areas with plenty of vegetation, Pearl gouramis require lower pH levels than is typically found in standard freshwater community aquarium set ups, but that doesn’t mean they cannot adapt well!
+Due to this preference for shaded areas with plenty of vegetation, Pearl gouramis require lower pH levels than is found in standard freshwater community aquarium set ups, but that doesn’t mean they cannot adapt well!
 They have proven themselves to be quite hardy when facing less acidic water parameters making them suitable residents even for smaller tanks at home.

 Appearance

 Pearl Gouramis are a stunning sight to behold.
 They have a bold pearl like pattern appearance across their body along with a black line.
 They have long ventral fins that give them effortless movement within their environment.
-Male gourami differ from females in how they present themselves: males tend to be more colorful around their throat region and have longer dorsal fin points, whereas females appear less vibrant but offer up rounder bodies for a distinct look.
+Male gourami differ from females in how they present themselves: males are more colorful around their throat region and have longer dorsal fin points, whereas females appear less vibrant but offer up rounder bodies for a distinct look.

 Lifespan